suarkadipa/gitbasicsubmodule/readme.txt

-this is a submodule readme
+this is a submodule readme yes?